Graduate Certificate in Physics for High School Teachers

 This graduate certificate is designed for current qualified science teachers who would like to learn physics in order to be qualified to teach it.
 After taking this program teachers should be confident in their ability to present physics to high school students by being able to clearly explain core concepts and present interesting contexts for applications of the physics.

-The program is predominantly online.
+The program is entirely online.
 The first course is a contextualized introductory, entirely online unit that will serve as a general introduction to physics.
 The remaining three courses focus on giving school teachers a more in-depth understanding of some of the different branches of physics: mechanics, electromagnetism, thermal physics and modern physics.
 Lecture material for these course will be delivered online.

 The courses in this graduate certificate are designed to be taken sequentially at a rate of one per semester, to cater for teachers with a full time job.
 It may be possible to complete the program in a year if students start the program in January.
 A good understanding of mathematics is needed for these courses including understanding of trigonometry and calculus.